New

 Sources and destinations are decoupled and communicate via gRPC.
 This is crucial because this way we can add new destinations and update old destinations without updating source plugins code(which otherwise would introduce an unmaintainable architecture).

 This is where the type system comes in.
-Source plugin extracts information from APIs in the most performant way, defines a schema and then transforms the result from the API (JSON or any other format) to a well-defined type system so the destination plugin will be able to easily create the schema for its database and transform the data to the destination type.
-So to recap, the source plugin sends mainly two things to a destination: 1) schema 2) data that fits the defined schema.
+Source integrations extract information from APIs in the most performant way, defines a schema and then transforms the result from the API (JSON or any other format) to a well-defined type system so the destination integration will be able to easily create the schema for its database and transform the data to the destination type.
+So to recap, the source integration sends mainly two things to a destination: 1) schema 2) data that fits the defined schema.

 Before Arrow, we used our own type system that supported more than 14 types.
 This served us well, but we started to hit limitations in various use-cases.
 For example, in database to database replication, we needed to support many more types, including nested types.
 Also, performance-wise, lots of the time spent in an ELT process is around converting data from one format to another, so we wanted to take a step back and see if we can avoid this famous XKCD (by building yet another format):